 Although sanders come with great power to grind away the paint, the downside to using them indoors is you may need to hook them up in a vacuum so that they can capture the dust.

 Also, using these expensive devices may not be the best option for stripping the paint once in a while or removing lead-based paint (which pros should handle).
+With that in mind, we already have a few other methods that can help accomplish your task.

 1- Manual Scrappers:

+This is the easiest way to remove loosened, peeling, or chipped paint from the surface.
 With a simple putty knife or a plastic scraper, you can work across the surface to strip the paint away within a few seconds.

 Since buying a large power scrapper or a sander can be expensive for very small tasks (like scraping away soap scum, old caulk, burned-on cook-top spills, glue, and paint), you can consider getting this lightweight tool for quick refinishing.

-The downside to using this method is it does not work with stubborn paint that is hard to remove, and also, it does not offer you a feel of finished touch.
+The downside to using this method is it does not work with stubborn paint that is hard to remove, and also, it does not offer you a feel of a finished touch.

 2- Chemical Strippers:

 These are generally the liquids, gels, or pastes that help dissolve the paint when applied over the surface (with old, new, or peeling paint you need to remove).
+Since the method does not involve any dust or paint chip build-up, this is great to try for indoor work.
+Especially when you want to deal with fine details, awkward shapes, or hitting spots you may have missed with a sander; this can be an ideal option.

 The only downside of using the chemical method for paint removal is it can be hazardous, slow as well as messy, and smelly.
+And for this reason, you must stay protected while working with them.
+You may also use a homemade paint stripper that is less risky and more pocket-friendly if you do not want to use chemicals inside your property.

 3- Heat Gun and Heaters:

 These are the tools that make use of high temperatures to soften the varnish or multiple layers of paint on the surface.
+You may then remove the softened paint with the help of a scraper.

-The good thing about using these tools (like heat guns, infrared devices, and steam strippers) is it melts away the paint even if it’s years old.
+The good thing about using these tools (like heat guns, infrared devices, and steam strippers) is they melt away the paint even if it’s years old.
+Also, the method does not involve any dust or mess around.

 The only risk of using this method is the risk of getting your wood surfaces charred or the fumes it may create during the process.